hardwario/docs/tower/server-raspberry-pi/installation-os.md

   - Enable Set hostname: `hub`
   - Enable **SSH**
     - Use password authentication
-  - Set **username** and **password**
+  - Set **password**
-    - You can set up whatever you want but we recommend a different username and strong password.
-Just make sure to remember it
+    - You can set up whatever password you want but we recommend a strong one.
+Just make sure to remember it.
+Please keep the username as **pi** since the image relies on this username.
   - You can also Configure wireless LAN (WiFi) but that is optional if you have a LAN connection
   <div class="container">
     <div class="row">